 Is it okay to drink hibiscus tea daily?

 As with anything, it’s always smart to not overdo it.
-I never have more than 1 cup of hibiscus tea a day & recommended consumption is about 1-3 cups per day.
-If you drink hibiscus tea, it’s important to consume high quality tea (which is why I like Pique Tea), follow proper consumption recommendations, & avoid it at all costs if you identify with any of the risks mentioned above.
-I am currently enjoying a cup of my Pique Tea Hibiscus Beauty Elixir about 1-2 times a week to give you an idea of what is working well for me personally.
+I never have more than 1 cup of hibiscus tea a day.
+Recommended consumption is about 1-3 cups per day.
+If you drink hibiscus tea, it’s important to consume high quality tea (which is why I like Pique), follow proper consumption recommendations, & avoid it at all costs if you identify with any of the risks mentioned above.
+I personally drink hibiscus tea about 1-2 times a week on average, to give you an idea of what is working well for me personally.
 If I’m doing a cleanse, I like to drink it daily!

 Best time to drink hibiscus tea?